We live in Denmark on the south coast of Western Australia where creativity and fresh air abound.

 - Stabilisers: Lanparte gimbal, Manfrotto tripod and monopod, Edelkrone slider

-Tim has a Masters in Business, and has extensive business analysis and project management experience plus a healthy dose of common sense!
-Tim works for Denmark Arts and is also studying architecture through Curtin University.
+Tim has a Masters in Business (MBA) and has extensive business analysis and project management experience plus a healthy dose of common sense!
+Tim works for Denmark Arts and Denmark Community Resource Centre and has also completed a degree in architecture through Curtin University.
 Tim has worked for companies in London, Melbourne, and Auckland including Penguin (book publishing), ITV (commercial television), GWR (radio) as well as banks and computer consultancies.